Raylene Keightley: Gauteng High Court: 2015–2024

 In October 2015, the Judicial Service Commission shortlisted and interviewed Keightley for one of six permanent vacancies in the Gauteng High Court.
 The commission recommended her for appointment after the interviews were held, and in December, President Jacob Zuma confirmed her appointment with effect from 1 January 2016.

 The following year, in October 2017, Keightley handed down a landmark ruling on the unconstitutionality of corporal punishment by parents, finding that neither religious defences nor the common-law defence of "reasonable chastisement" sufficed to overrule the best interests of the child and justify corporal punishment.
 Her ruling was upheld by the Constitutional Court in September 2019 in Freedom of Religion South Africa v Minister of Justice and Constitutional Development.
 Other notable rulings by Keightley include a July 2019 ruling which prohibited the application of set-off to credit agreements under the National Credit Act, as well as an October 2022 ruling which reinstated Mpho Phalatse as the Mayor of Johannesburg following an unconstitutional vote of no confidence.

+In the fall of 2019, Keightley was selected to receive mediator training in the U.S. as part of South Africa's efforts to improve mediation opportunities via court-annexed processes.
+Her cohort of judges included Aubrey Ledwaba, Nolwazi Mabindla-Boqwana, Thoba Poyo-Dlwati, Glenn Goosen (judge), Norman Davis, and Phineas Mojapelo (ret.).
+She and her U.S.-trained judge colleagues were involved planning a national summit (mediation training) for S.A. judges in Cape Town in July 2022.
+Court-annexed mediation was their focus.
+The South African Judicial Education Institute (SAJEI) and several additional judges were prominent in that effort, including former Chief Justice Raymond Zondo, and former JPs Dunstan Mlambo and Francis Legodi (ret.), as well as faculty members and mediators from the U.S. -- Judge Ben H. Hadfield (ret.), Nathan D. Alder, Velvet Rodriquez, and Stephen D. Kelson.
+C.J.
+Zondo expressed full support of court-based mediation stating that he would "like it to take off as soon as possible."

 Keightley was an acting judge in the Supreme Court of Appeal for two terms between July 2023 and March 2024.
 During that time, the court heard an appeal of an Equality Court decision which found that it was not hate speech for the Economic Freedom Fighters to sing 'Dubul' ibhunu’ (“Kill the Boer”).
 Ahead of the appeal, the appellant, political lobby group AfriForum, lodged a formal request that Keightley should recuse herself from the matter.
-According to AfriForum, Keightley had "demonstrated bias" against it in 2018, when Keightley, presiding in a previous unrelated High Court dispute, said that AfriForum was “barking up the wrong tree” and even suggested to counsel that “next time you in front of me with [AfriForum] you might to wish to apply for my recusal”.The application for recusal was refused.
+According to AfriForum, Keightley had "demonstrated bias" against it in 2018, when Keightley, presiding in a previous unrelated High Court dispute, said that AfriForum was “barking up the wrong tree” and even suggested to counsel that “next time you in front of me with [AfriForum] you might to wish to apply for my recusal”.
+The application for recusal was refused.